This rough draft generated by Otter.ai contains errors. If you would like to correct them please contact me.

-Rick Archer: Yeah, I read someplace on your website, you say, Well, I’m I don’t consider myself enlightened.
+Rick Archer: Yeah, I read someplace on your, your website, you say, Well, I’m I don’t consider myself enlightened.
 And I don’t know if I consider anybody enlightened if we understand that term to mean some kind of ultimate final, you know, realization beyond which there’s no possibility of any any further, you know, growth or development.
-I don’t know if I’ve ever met anybody who would claim that even possibly Arma.
+I don’t know if I’ve ever met anybody who would claim that even possibly armor.
 So, you know, maybe, maybe there’s always going to be some kind of boat.

 Rick Archer: Yeah, good mixture.
 So we kind of left you leaving the jungle and going back to school.
 And let’s get back to the chronology here.
 What what next?

 Nicola Amadora: Until the wilderness journey division, oh, yes, the